The role of grain dynamics in determining the onset of sediment transport: Introduction

 where $\rho_g\frac{\pi}{6}D^3$ is the grain mass.
 The solution to this equation is

 where $\tau_\nu \propto \frac{\rho_g D^2}{\rho_f \nu}$ is the viscous equilibration time scale, ${\rm Re}_p^0=V_0 D/\nu$ is the initial particle Reynolds number, and $V_0$ is the slip velocity at $t=0$.
 If ${\rm Re}_p^0 \ll 1$, then $V(t)=V_0 \exp(-t / \tau_\nu)$, and the viscous time scale specifies the dynamics.
 If ${\rm Re}_p^0 \gg 1$, then $\tau_\nu$ becomes large, and a Taylor expansion of the exponential terms in Eq.~\eqref{eqn:V(t)-solution} yields $V(t) = V_0 \left(1+ \frac{t}{\tau_I} \right)^{-1}$, where $\tau_I \propto \frac{\rho_g D}{\rho_f V_0}$.
-(This solution is also obtained by integrating Eq.~\eqref{eqn:grain-dynamics} with the Stokes drag term set to zero.)
+This solution is also obtained by integrating Eq.~\eqref{eqn:grain-dynamics} with the Stokes drag term set to zero.
 We note that even for ${\rm Re}_p^0 \gg 1$, $\tau_\nu$ still dominates the final portion of the dynamics.

 Assuming a constant acceleration $\Theta g'$, the dimensionless shear stress $\Theta$ takes a characteristic time $\tau_\Theta \propto \sqrt{\frac{D}{\Theta g'}}$ to accelerate a grain through a distance $D$, which is the typical spacing between successive collisions with the bed.
 Here, $g'$ is the buoyancy-reduced gravitational acceleration, so $\Theta g'$ is the typical acceleration that a grain first experiences after it becomes unstable.
-(We note that $\tau_\Theta$ can also be written as $\tau_\Theta \propto \sqrt{\frac{\rho_g}{\rho_f}}\frac{D}{u_*}$.
-The form we have chosen emphasizes its connection to horizontal acceleration of grains along the bed surface.)
+We note that $\tau_\Theta$ can also be written as $\tau_\Theta \propto \sqrt{\frac{\rho_g}{\rho_f}}\frac{D}{u_*}$.
+The form we have chosen emphasizes its connection to horizontal acceleration of grains along the bed surface.
 However, the acceleration of a mobile grain will eventually be cut off by equilibrating to the fluid flow.
-Thus, the bed collision time scale $\tau_\Theta$ should be compared to the fluid equilibration time scales $\tau_\nu$ and $\tau_I$.
+Thus, the bed collision time scale $\tau_\Theta$ should be compared to the fluid equilibration time scales $\tau_\nu$, which is associated with the viscous component of the drag force, and $\tau_I$, which is associated with the inertial component of the drag force.
 It can be shown that ${\rm Re}_*$ compares the viscous equilibration time scale to the bed collision time scale,